 Yes, CEU is committed to remaining active in Budapest, our home for over two decades, and is seeking ways to ensure this.
-At the same time, CEU is becoming a multi-campus university, having launched operations at an extension site in New York, and opening our new Vienna campus starting from Academic Year 2019/2020 for students enrolling in fall 2019.
-Returning degree students will continue their studies in Budapest and students enrolled in Vienna will spend part of their academic year in Budapest and part in Vienna.
-More detailed course listings are available on the departments’ website and on the course hub.
+At the same time, CEU is becoming a multi-campus university, having launched operations at an extension site in New York, and opening our new Vienna campus starting from Academic Year 2019/2020.

-3. Is it possible to apply and come to CEU as an Erasmus+ exchange student in 2019/2020, and if so to which courses?
+3. Is it possible to apply and come to CEU as an Erasmus+ exchange student in 2020/2021?

-4. As an Erasmus student, could I choose to study in Vienna for the next year or will I be obliged to select the Budapest campus and its courses?
+4. As an Erasmus student, could I choose to study in Vienna for the next year or will I be obliged to select the Budapest campus?

-In 2019/2020 only the CEU Budapest Campus is available for incoming Erasmus+ students.
-However, several classes, which will be delivered in Vienna will also be accessible in Budapest through video conferencing.
+In 2020/2021 only the CEU Budapest Campus is available for incoming Erasmus+ students.

 If you have further questions, please let us know at firstname.lastname@example.org